LimeChain/gosemble/docs/2-go-based-polkadot-runtime.md

       The sweep phase runs concurrently with normal execution.
 The heap is swept span-by-span both when a *goroutine* needs another span and concurrently in a background *goroutine*.
-In order to not request additional OS memory while there are unswept spans, when goroutine needs another span, it first tries to reclaim that much memory by sweeping.
+In order to not request additional OS memory while there are not swept spans, when goroutine needs another span, it first tries to reclaim that much memory by sweeping.
 The cost of the sweeping is not on the GC, but on the new allocation itself.

     * *GC rate*